mgroupntua/NumericalAnalyzers/programming/chapter1.md

 ## Example 1: Euler Beam2D Linear Test

-The following example demostrates the linear, static beahavior of a cantelever, 2-dimensional beam structure under bending.
+The following example demonstrates the linear, static behavior of a cantilever, 2-dimensional beam structure under bending.
-The examples splits in three parts.
+The example splits in three parts.
 The first part refers to the model creation, the second to the loading and boundary conditions and the third and final defines the analysis type.

 At first we define the mechanical properties of the beam cross-section and the material of the structure,